Himalayan Yoga Academy

 Coming Yoga Day

-This year Magha 1st, 2077 (14-01-2021), we have made the decision to celebrate National Yoga Day with different programs both virtual and offline.
-Nepal government has made the programme schedules in morning in Baluwataar , in Residence of Prime Minister and evening 4:30 to 6:30 Dhyan Yoga Arogya Sadhana Nepal has organized the virtual Seminar.
-On the occasion of National Yoga Day, Former prime Ministers, Ministers, others Yoga Gurus and also Our Yoga Guru Yogachara Subodh Simkhada will present the need of Yoga, importance of YOGA DAY and also appropriateness of Dhyan Yoga Arogya Sadhana Nepal.
+This year Magha 1st, 2077 (14-01-2021), we have decided to celebrate National Yoga Day with different programs both virtual and offline.
+Nepal government has made the programme schedules in the morning in Baluwataar, in the Residence of the Prime Minister and evening from 4:30 to 6:30 Dhyan Yoga Arogya Sadhana Nepal has organized the virtual Seminar.
+On the occasion of National Yoga Day, Former prime Ministers, Ministers, other Yoga Gurus, and Our Yoga Guru Yogachara Subodh Simkhada will present the need for Yoga, the importance of YOGA DAY, and also the appropriateness of Dhyan Yoga Arogya Sadhana Nepal.

 नेपाल सरकारले यस वर्षको नारा निर्धारण गरेको छ। “गरौ योग डटेर, कोभिड जान्छ हटेर “